easilyBaffled/console.tap/proposal.md

 </details>

 # Additional Resources
-I have a more thorough post on Dev.To about this [Why (We) Make Room For `console.log`? - DEV Community 👩‍💻👨‍💻](https://dev.to/easilybaffled/why-we-make-room-for-console-log-2j52)
+I have a more thorough post on Dev.To about this [Why (We) Make Room For `console.log`?](https://dev.to/easilybaffled/why-we-make-room-for-console-log-2j52)
 And an [npm module](https://www.npmjs.com/package/console.tap), which includes a polyfill.